yanconglin/VanishingPoint_HoughTransform_GaussianSphere/README.md

 The focal length in our code is in the unit of 2/max(h, w) pixel (where h, w are image height/width).
 Knowing focal length is a strongh prior as one can utilize the Manhattan assumption to find orthogonal VPs in the camera space.
 Given a focal length, you can use [to_pixel](https://github.com/yanconglin/VanishingPoint_HoughTransform_GaussianSphere/blob/3e8d6c9442d8366a30a09f4386b1503d9cc1781f/parameterization.py#L78) to back-project a VP on the image plane.

 ### (3) Focal length unknown/uncalibrated images.
-In this case, you can set the focal length to 1.0 as in [config/nyu.yaml](https://github.com/yanconglin/VanishingPoint_HoughTransform_GaussianSphere/blob/2609bfe4d8f4beefe7e75be0a5f25b5458ed83f2/config/nyu.yaml).
-You might want to think about how to find VPs without the Manhattan assumption.
-One simple solution could be simply picking up the top-k VPs, assuming they are more or less equally spread over the hemisphere (similar to [topk_orthogonal_vps](https://github.com/yanconglin/VanishingPoint_HoughTransform_GaussianSphere/blob/2609bfe4d8f4beefe7e75be0a5f25b5458ed83f2/eval_manhattan.py#L49)).
-A second (better) solution is clustering as shown on the NYU dataset.
-There are other solutions as well.
-The best solution might differ from case to case.

 ### (4) Details about sampling/quantization.
 Quantization details in this repo (Pixels - HT -Gaussian Sphere) are:<br/>
 SU3 (*Ours**): &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 128x128 - 184x180 - 32768;<br/>
 SU3 (*Ours*): &nbsp;&nbsp;&nbsp; &nbsp;&nbsp; &nbsp; &nbsp; 256x256 - 365x180 - 32768;<br/>
-ScanNet (*Ours*):&nbsp;&nbsp; &nbsp;&nbsp;256x256 - 365x180 - 16384; (coarse VPs, estimated from surface normals)<br/>
-NYU/YUD (*Ours*): &nbsp;&nbsp;240x320 - 403x180 - 32768;<br/>

 Tab 1&2 show that quantization at 128x128 is already sufficient for a decent result.
 Moreover training/inference time decreases significantly (x2), comparing to 256x256.
 However, quantization has always been a weakness for the classic HT/Gaussian sphere, despite of their excelllence in adding inductive knowledge.